How The Best Training Solution Should Be More Than Retail Sales Academy

 • Instill confidence and pride in the learner.

 The millennial generation grew up on video games.
-Most of them can’t remember the date the Magna Carta was signed, but they remember cheat codes to video games they played a decade ago.
+Most of them can’t remember when the Magna Carta was signed, but they remember cheat codes for video games they played a decade ago.

 Why?
 Because that cheat code was part of an entertaining, engaging experience.